Germany continues to kill the Eurozone

 So even though export growth is down a bit, the suppression of domestic demand in Germany has seen a much larger decline in import expenditure and hence a widening of the trade surplus.

-As I argue below, this means that far from seeking to a finer balance between exports and imports, German authorities continue to follow an export-led growth strategy, which relies on external deficits of other nations.
+As I argue below, this means that far from seeking a finer balance between exports and imports, German authorities continue to follow an export-led growth strategy, which relies on external deficits of other nations.

 Since the pandemic there has been an increase in protectionist thinking across the world and if nations do start pursuing more domestic strategies (for example, import replacement policies) then Germany is in jeopardy.